m8u/distributed-ffmpeg-nvr/README.md

     "action": "<ADD | DELETE>",
     "guid": "<unique id, e.g. UUID4>",
-    "name": "<also unique, used for naming output path>", "url": "<rtsp url>"
+    "name": "<also unique, used for naming output path>", "url": "<RTSP url>"
 }
 ```

 See [.env.example](.env.example) for startup configuration

 As for storage, we currently use good ol' SMB/CIFS mount.
-Our future task is to introduce some kind of distributed storage in case we're out of network bandwidth and/or write speed on a single disk.
+Our future task is to introduce some kind of distributed storage in case we're out of network bandwidth and/or write speed of a single disk.

 # License